Lissy Abraham is a Bay Area singer/songwriter and a CCMC founder. She was the lead vocalist and bass player in the Ballistic Cats, a roots rock band.

 Classical.
 Brazilian.
 R&B. Jazz.
 Afro-Cuban.
 Pop.
 Rock and Roll.
 Funk.
 Folk.
 Ed Johnson’s mastery of so many different styles, coupled with a passion for harmony vocal and horn arrangements, all factor into a magical blend of vibrant, original contemporary jazz that has won fans and airplay worldwide.
-Ed’s original music is evocative of Brazilian pop, but unlike anything you’ve heard before.
 As a vocalist, Ed is frequently compared to Ivan Lins, Milton Nascimento, Kenny Rankin, and Michael Franks.
-As a guitarist and bandleader, critics often cite the lushly exotic, accessible sounds of Airto and Flora Purim.
-Ed has seven recording projects to his credit, in addition to producer credits for numerous artists spanning a multitude of genres.
+As a guitarist and bandleader, critics often cite the sounds of Airto and Flora Purim.
+Ed has seven recording projects to his credit, in addition to producer credits for numerous artists.
 He currently performs and records with his Brazilian jazz ensemble Novo Tempo, as well as with the Americana roots band Cabin Fever NW.

 David Miles Keenan is a multi-instrumentalist, composer, teacher, band leader, producer, music director, and gardener based in Seattle, Washington.